-As home antigen tests are increasing access and availability to testing, please be advised of the following.
+As home antigen tests provide easy access and availability to testing, please be advised of the following.

 Self-administered antigen tests (home kits) are best used for:

 Pre-arrival to campus or as part of readiness for travel.
 Use two tests 24-48 hours apart (called serial testing) to confirm you are negative.

 Confirmation of COVID-19 (positive test result), if accompanied by symptoms.

 Personal use: At-home tests may be useful when planning gatherings or private events.